LicenseRocks/mega-flow/README.md

 Data converted into a form is passed by props `stepFormData` and `data` into `renderRows` function, mainly into `FormRows` component.

-`FormRows` component renders the data, all rows are mapped and fields are passed to `FormField` component and other variables such as `hint`, `label` displayed to the user as custom component imported from `Rockskit`.
+`FormRows` component renders the data, all rows are mapped and fields are passed to `FormField` component and other variables such as `hint`, `label` displayed to the user as a custom component imported from `Rockskit`.

-To see how fields are generated, it is crucial to see which `fieldType` prop pass in schema.
+To see how fields are generated, it is crucial to see which `fieldType` prop should be passed in schema.
 It is perfectly and understandable represented in `mapFieldTypeToComponent` variable.

 ```jsx
 const mapFieldTypeToComponent = (fieldType) => {